contagon/handbook/handbook/33-records-and-reports.md

 Keeping a history is a spiritual work that will strengthen the faith of those who write and read it.
 Documenting stories throughout the year will improve the quality of the history.

-The stake clerk or an assistant stake clerk prepares the stake’s history.
-The stake presidency may also call a history specialist to help.
-The bishopric follows a similar approach for the ward.
-Instructions are available at [Stake, District, and Mission Annual Histories](https://www.churchofjesuschrist.org/callings/church-history-adviser/training/stake-district-and-mission-annual-histories-leaders-and-clerks-guide) on ChurchofJesusChrist.org.
+Stake and ward priesthood and organization leaders contribute stories using the [Unit History tool](https://unithistory.churchofjesuschrist.org) on ChurchofJesusChrist.org.
+Stake and ward clerks have the primary responsibility to organize and coordinate this effort.
+The stake presidency and bishopric may call a stake or ward history specialist to help.
+Additional instructions are available in the tool’s [Quick Start Guide](https://unithistory.churchofjesuschrist.org/help/quick-start-guide).

+Members may use the Unit History tool to view stories that have been published by their ward and stake leaders.
+Published stories are automatically preserved by the Church.

 ### 33.7.2 Church History